Pacific Sardines and Herring: Lives of Food Fish

 The Annual South African Sardine Run

-The scientific name of the fish involved in the South African sardine run varies.
+The scientific name of the fish involved in the South African sardine run varies according to the source.
 Many sources list its name as Sardinops sagax ocellatus, making it a subspecies of the Pacific sardine.
 Some sources give its name as Sardinops ocellatus, however, making it a different species from the Pacific sardine.

 The Pacific Herring (Clupea pallasii) may reach eighteen inches in length.
 Most adults are around twelve inches long, however.
-Like Pacific sardines, Pacific herring have a blue-green upper surface, silver sides and a silver belly, and they have no lateral line.
+Like Pacific sardines, Pacific herring have a blue-green upper surface, silver sides, and a silver belly.
 Also like Pacific sardines, herring travel in large groups and are filter feeders.
 Herring have a protruding lower jaw and eat mainly zooplankton (tiny animals).
 They spend the day in deep water and move close to the surface at night to feed.
+They have no lateral line, an organ along the sides of most fish that that detects vibrations.

 The females lay their eggs in shallow water.
 The eggs stick to subtidal and intertidal vegetation, where they are fertilized by the male.
 The male releases his sperm in milt, a milky white liquid that colours the water.
 The eggs hatch into larvae after about two weeks, the exact time depending on the water temperature.
 A Pacific herring may live for as long as eight years if it isn't caught by a predator.